adamedx/autographps/ROADMAP.md

 * Fix error stream pollution in GetNativeSchemaFromGraph
 * Add -ToType option to gcd
 * Fix '/users/11fc6abe-2494-483c-9589-5514589cb3bd/photo/360X360 not found: no children found for 'photo'"" also for AAD and not just MSA?
+* Fix gls /me/photo which seems to be broken by msa context uri under users?

 ### Postponed